Go to Undergraduate Music | Go to Graduate Music | Go to Programs and Course Listings | Go to Ensemble Requirements by Major

 Bachelor of Music in Performance: Piano with Emphasis in Piano Pedagogy: This degree is designed for piano majors who have a strong interest in teaching as well as performance.

-Bachelor of Music Education in Music: This degree (with concentration options of instrumental music and vocal/choral music) is designed for students who wish to prepare for a career as a K-12 music educator and leads to the Alabama Class B teaching certificate.
+Bachelor of Music Education in Music: This degree (with concentration options of instrumental music and vocal/choral music) is designed for students who wish to prepare for a career as a K-12 music educator.
 Practical experiences in teaching music are provided in the greater Birmingham area.

 Bachelor of Science in Music: This degree is designed for students who would like to combine premedical studies with concentrated studies in music.